Piyush5784/Wallet-app/README.md

-# Paytm Clone
+# Wallet App

-Simple wallet app in which users can send and receive money
+Simple wallet app in which users can send and receive money using transactions in a database

 ### Screensoft and Videos